choosehappy/QuickAnnotator/README.md

 When docker is built, open CMD/Terminal and run `docker run --gpus all -p 5555:5555 quick_annotator`

 *Note:* 5555:5555 in the above commend is of the form of {port_number}:{port_number}, where the {port_number} is set in the [config.ini](https://github.com/choosehappy/QuickAnnotator/blob/main/config/config.ini#L6).
 Port number 5555 is usually pre-occupied already by other users on a host.
-Probabbly user could chave an unusual {port number}, e.g., *5017* before building the image.
+Probably user could have an unusual {port number}, e.g., *5017* before building the image.

 # Basic Usage
 ---